Approach

 Most Wealthton calculators use standard financial formulas such as compound growth, future value of recurring contributions, reducing-balance loan payments, and withdrawal modeling.
 Each calculator page explains its specific formula or logic in its methodology section.

 Inputs are intentionally simple.
 A calculator should help a visitor understand the main levers before adding advanced details that may create false precision.
+When a page uses simplified math, the explanation should say what is simplified and why.

 Assumptions